Privacy Analysis of Samsung's Crowd-Sourced Bluetooth Location Tracking System: Introduction

-\paragraph{Apple's Offline Finding Network} The closest to our work is the security and privacy analysis of Apple's FindMy offline-finding network by Heinrich, et. al.~\cite{Heinrich21}.
-Their study uncovered two design and implementation flaws outside Apple's adversary model that could lead to location correlation attacks and unauthorized access to location histories of the past week.
-They reverse-engineered FindMy protocols and showed that one could create custom tracking devices leveraging on the FindMy network through their OpenHaystack framework.\footnote{\url{https://github.com/seemoo-lab/openhaystack}}
+\emph{\bf Related work.} The closest to our work is the security and privacy analysis of Apple's FindMy network~\cite{Heinrich21}.
+Their study uncovered design and implementation flaws that could lead to location correlation attacks and unauthorized access to location histories.
+They reverse-engineered FindMy protocols and showed that one could create custom tracking devices leveraging on the FindMy network\cite{seemooopenhaystack}.

-\paragraph{Samsung FMM App} Researchers at Char49 discovered several vulnerabilities~\cite{fmmx1} in an earlier version of Samsung FMM app, allowing, among others, a malicious app installed in the phone to manipulate the URL endpoint accessed by the FMM app, and to access unprotected broadcast receivers in the FMM app.
-This analysis was done prior to the introduction of the offline-finding features to FMM, so it did not cover the OF related vulnerabilities.
+Several vulnerabilities~\cite{fmmx1} have been identified in an earlier version of Samsung FMM app, that allow, among others, a malicious app installed in the device to manipulate the URL endpoint accessed by the FMM app and to access unprotected broadcast receivers in the FMM app.
+This analysis was done prior to the introduction of the offline finding features to FMM, so it did not cover the OF related vulnerabilities.